 Next Generation of Business-Driven SOA: The Convergence of Performance-Driven Business and Service-Orientation

-Anne Thomas Manes, who pronounced SOA dead a year ago, talks about the reincarnation of SOA.
-She believes the old SOA had to die because it was too much focused on technology and products, while the new one, absolutely necessary for the new cloud computing era, will be focused on architecture, principles and practices.
+Anne Thomas Manes talks about SOA's reincarnation.
+Old SOA had to die because it was focused on technology and products, while the new one will be focused on architecture, principles and practices.